Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method with a Simple Strategy

-In this subsection, we discuss how the universal method lives up to the standards \ref{des.D_3} and \ref{des.D_4}.
-Since we already present the iteration complexity in convex optimization, it remains to discuss the acceleration schemes.
-On the other end, we hope the universal method inherits the classical local performance of a trust-region method \cite{conn2000trust}.
-It turns out that both goals can be achieved by standard techniques and the analysis we presented above.
-As a proof of concept, we use \autoref{strategy.simple strategy} throughout the current subsection of this paper.

-\paragraph{Acceleration} We make use of a contracting proximal framework \cite{doikov2020contracting} in our accelerated universal method (\autoref{alg.acc cvx new}), which also assimilates the idea in \cite{doikov2023gradient}.
-In brief, at each iteration $k$, the contracting proximal framework involves minimizing a contracted version of the objective function $h_{k+1}(\cdot)$ augmented by a regularization term in the form of Bregman divergence $\beta_d$ \cite{lu2018relatively} (Line 5).
-Our trust-region method serves as a highly efficient subroutine (Line 6) for minimizing $h_{k+1}(\cdot)$.

-By applying Theorem 3.2 and Corollary 3.3 from \cite{doikov2020contracting}, the universal trust-region method converges to a point $v_{k+1}$ satisfying small gradient norm with linear convergence.
-Therefore, we obtain the following results.
-For succictness, a concise analysis is deferred to \autoref{sec.proof.acc}. \begin{remark} Suppose that \autoref{assm.lipschitz} holds, there exists an accelerated universal trust-region method (\autoref{alg.acc cvx new}) that takes

-iterations to find a point $x$ satisfying \eqref{eq.conceptual convex approximate solution}. \end{remark} The inclusion of \autoref{alg.acc cvx new} serves to illustrate that the trust-region method can also be accelerated and does not form a major part of our contribution.
-As a separate interest, it remains to be an interesting future work to explore acceleration further using techniques of estimation sequence, starting from \cite{nesterov2008accelerating,doikov2020contracting,doikov2023gradient}. \paragraph{Local Convergence} We now move onto the local performance of \autoref{alg.conceptual utr}, we show that the method has superlinear local convergence when $\sigma_k, r_k$ is updated as in \autoref{strategy.simple strategy}.
-We first make a standard assumption in local analysis. \begin{assumption} Denote the sequence generated by the algorithm as $\{\xk\}$, we assume that $\xk \to x^*$, $k\to +\infty$, where $x^*$ satisfies
+We now move to the local performance of \autoref{alg.conceptual utr}, we show that the method has superlinear local convergence when $\sigma_k, r_k$ is updated as in \autoref{strategy.simple strategy}.
+We first make a standard assumption in local analysis. \begin{assumption} Denoting the sequence generated by the algorithm as $\{\xk\}$, we assume that $\xk \to x^*$, $k\to +\infty$, where $x^*$ satisfies

 \end{assumption}